Age Discrimination in California – Fired for Being Too Old

 In the 2023 fiscal year, over 12,000 age discrimination complaints were filed nationwide, with a significant portion originating from California, given its large workforce and diverse economy.

-The California Department of Fair Employment and Housing (DFEH) also reports that age discrimination cases consistently comprise a notable percentage of their total discrimination filings.
-For example, in 2018, age-based complaints represented roughly 20% of all employment discrimination complaints filed with the DFEH.
+The California Civil Rights Department (CRD) also reports that age discrimination cases consistently comprise a notable percentage of their total discrimination filings.
+For example, in 2018, age-based complaints represented roughly 20% of all employment discrimination complaints filed with the CRD.

 Older employees, particularly those over 40, often face discriminatory practices despite the protections offered under California’s Fair Employment and Housing Act (FEHA) and the federal Age Discrimination in Employment Act (ADEA).